Every year nearly one million Americans suffer through the severe pain of kidney stones, yet most kidney stones are completely avoidable.

 Eating a diet high in fruits and vegetables will also increase urine output—another reason why you should incorporate more of them into your lifestyle.

 I can hear you already, “Jill, I drink a lot of fluids, but I don’t seem to pee much.”
 Well, there’s a reason for this.
 You may be consuming too much sodium, sugar, or both.
 When we over-consume sugar and salt, our urine volume is lowered, meaning we tend to pee less, even though we may have had a high amount of fluids that day.
-Just another reason why lowering sugar and sodium are big parts of the kidney stone diet.
-And that leads us to the next important element of the Kidney Stone Diet.
+This is just another reason why lowering sugar and sodium is a big part of the kidney stone diet.
+And that leads us to the next important element of the Kidney Stone Diet®.

 2. Lower Sugar and Sodium